kubedb/docs/docs/guides/kafka/tls/overview.md

 9. `KubeDB` Provisioner  operator watches for the Certificate secrets `tls-secrets`.

-10. When it finds all the tls-secret, it creates the related `StatefulSets` so that MongoDB database can be configured with TLS/SSL.
+10. When it finds all the tls-secret, it creates the related `StatefulSets` so that Kafka database can be configured with TLS/SSL.

 In the next doc, we are going to show a step by step guide on how to configure a `MongoDB` database with TLS/SSL.